Mises University 2018

 Can't travel to the Mises Institute?
 Find out information about Virtual Mises University.

 A limited number of Member Observer and Faculty Observer slots are available.
-Observers may register online here.
+Observers may register online at the end of this page.
 (Mises University Faculty request that Observers refrain from questions or comments during sessions, but there is ample opportunity for Observer discussion and questions during meals and breaks.)
 Observers' registration includes sessions and meals, but not accommodations.
-Observers can reserve a single occupancy dormitory room (spartan) at a rate of $63 per day by calling the Mises Institute 334-321-2100, or reserve a room at nearby Auburn University Hotel by contacting them before June 22 and mention Mises University for a special rate of $142 per night plus tax.
+Observers can reserve a single occupancy dormitory room (spartan) at a rate of $63 per day by calling the Mises Institute 334-321-2100, or reserve a room at nearby Auburn University Hotel by contacting them before June 15 and mention Mises University for a special rate of $142 per night plus tax.
 Or, reserve a fully furnished condo at Auburn Game Day Center in the same block as the Mises Institute.

-Student dormitory rooms are scheduled for check-in on Sunday, July 22, and check-out on Sunday, July 29.
-Please email [email protected] to request early arrival.
+Student dormitory rooms are scheduled for check-in on Sunday, July 15, and check-out on Sunday, July 22.
+Please email [email protected].org to request early arrival.
 Dormitory details forthcoming.

 The list of the readings that all students must complete before attending Mises University is available online here.
 All materials are available on Mises.org free of charge, and most readings are available in multiple formats (e.g., PDF, ePub, HTML, audio).